 My Observations

-This is a in reality clever thing, simply, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.
+This is a extremely clever thing, basically, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.

-You don’t have to use the Panarello, if you prefer just slide the Panarello off and utilize the pipe below as a steam wand.
+You don’t have to utilize the Panarello, if you prefer just slide the Panarello off and use the pipe below as a steam wand.
 Just beware that the rubber pipe might pop off at some point, scaring the BLEEP out of you!
-If this happens, just work with a cable tie to keep the pipe in place.
+If this occurs, really utilize a cable tie to keep the pipe in place.

 Check Price – Amazon UKCheck Price – Currys